 After introducing the topic, Jo Maughan who presented the session, facilitated a method of tackling self-doubt known as positive anchoring, and also provided some practical tips on what can be done to support those around us who might be experiencing the symptoms of imposter syndrome.

 The session provided an opportunity to share experiences and thoughts that had not necessarily been voiced and aimed to offer reassurance and practical tips to counter the feelings of imposter syndrome.

 Thank you Hannah for writing this article.
-For tips on how to deal with impostor syndrome, see Mark Richardson's write-up of the event here.
+For tips on how to deal with imposter syndrome, see Mark Richardson’s write-up of the event here.
 (Mark is a Partner at Keltie LLP).

 If you would like to write a blog article for IP Inclusive, on anything diversity related, please email Emily Teesdale of Abel & Imray.
 Guest bloggers are always very welcome!